brianglass/anastasis/files/holy_fathers.md

 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Kontakion.
 Tone 8.
 Model melody.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The preaching of the Apostles and the teachings of the Fathers conÂ­firmed for the Church the faith as one; and wearing a tunic of the truth, woven from the theology on high, she rightly defines and glorifies the great Mystery of true religion.</span>
+mso-bidi-font-size:10.0pt">The preaching of the Apostles and the teachings of the Fathers con­firmed for the Church the faith as one; and wearing a tunic of the truth, woven from the theology on high, she rightly defines and glorifies the great Mystery of true religion.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">The Ikos.</span>